 To add ribbon to the side with the button holes, you will need to mark the button placement onto the ribbon with a pencil (above), then use your sewing machine to stitch button holes into the ribbon.
 I like to whip stitch the button hole sections on the ribbon together with the button hole sections on the sweater before I secure the full length of the ribbon.
 That way I can ensure the button holes match up properly, and can then work a back stitch by hand along both sides of the ribbon, easing the rest of the ribbon into place so it lays nicely between the button holes.

-Adding ribbon to a sweater requires a bit of finesse and is not an exact science – I recommend being comfortable with either hand sewing, embroidery or machine sewing to ensure the process is a success.
+Adding ribbon to a sweater (like the Bentley Cardigan seen above) requires a bit of finesse and is not an exact science – I recommend being comfortable with either hand sewing, embroidery or machine sewing to ensure the process is a success.